• Skip to main content

 Adapting My Banana Peanut Butter Yogurt Clusters For Your Family

 If you will be sharing these with young children, leave the sea salt sprinkle off some or all the yogurt clusters.
 If you have a weaning baby you can make them a few smaller, flatter clusters and leave them uncoated.
+If you want to add chopped walnuts, you’ll need to crush them up until all in very small pieces so as to not be a choking hazard.
 Baby will enjoy these when teething or is if it’s a hot day!

 I’ve also added these notes to the bottom of the recipe so you have them to hand when you come to cook.
 For more info on how I keep my family meals suitable for baby weaning, read here >